The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 * P6 opener.
 * P7 during either Gigaflare 1 or Akh Morn 3, or after Exaflare 1 and Gigaflare 2 (depending on which buff timing your party chooses.

-Alternative potion timings can exist for more niche optimization (e.g. Eyes or later in P2), but are considered less common and its benefits to the party are more situational.
+Alternative potion timings can exist for more niche optimization (e.g. Eyes or later in P2), but are considered less common and their benefits to the party are more situational.
 The potion timings above are more suited to progression.

 ## Embolden Timings